morgangraphics/ansible-role-nvm/README.md

   default: false
   ```

-> NVM will automatically alias the first run/installed version as "default" which is more than likely what people will use this role  for, however, this will allow for installation/upgrade of multiple versions on an existing machine
+> NVM will automatically alias the first run/installed version as "default" which is more than likely what people will use this role  for, however, setting `default:  true` will allow for installation/upgrade of multiple Node versions on an existing machine